How Does Eczema Develop, And How Can I Treat It?

 As we mentioned, eczema is very common, but it most frequently afflicts babies and children.
 Thankfully, most cases of eczema go away as children get older, but some adults do endure symptoms throughout their entire lives.

-When You Should Visit a Dermatologist in Spring
+When You Should Visit a Dermatologist

 - Patches of dry, itchy skin.